fluxcd/helm-operator/docs/get-started/using-kustomize.md

 # Get started using Kustomize

-This guides walks you through setting up the Helm Operator using [Kustomize](https://kustomize.io).
+This guide walks you through setting up the Helm Operator using [Kustomize](https://kustomize.io).

 ## Prerequisites